 Especially on a wave – if you’re only used to riding modern surfboards, you really get a sense for the importance that equipment and materials has had on surfing’s progression.
 There are just simply things you cannot do certain types of surfboards.

-This page looks not to stand as a timeline of dates, names, and events in the surfboard’s history, but more to examine the evolution of the surfboard at a high level.
+This page looks not only to stand as a timeline of dates, names, and events in the surfboard’s history, but also to examine the evolution of the surfboard at a high level.

 I think surfboard evolution can be summed up pretty simply if approached from a high level: